 When creating a new password, you usually have to submit your old password as well.
 If you can't remember it, you may need to reset your password instead.

 Certain websites have certain rules on what your password can be.
 For example, some websites will force your password to be at least (or at most) a certain length, or to contain at least two different types of characters (letters, numbers, or symbols).
 Of course, as we went over in our How to Make a Strong Password tutorial, following these sorts of guidelines when making your password is a good habit anyway.

 Certain websites will not allow you to use the same password twice.
 If that is the case, be sure to make a note of this fact, and make a note of any passwords that you have used previously for your account on that website.
 This will help you avoid wasting time trying to make previously-used passwords work on a website that won't allow it.

 Changing a password is the standard practice for updating a password to one that is more secure.
-If you need to change your password in an emergency, such as if you forget it or think that someone has accessed your account without your permission, then reset your password instead (see our How to Reset Your Password tutorial).
+If you need to change your password in an emergency, such as if you forget it or think that someone has accessed your account without your permission, then reset your password instead.

 The process for changing your password is different depending on which website you're using.
 However, they are usually all rather similar, and more-or-less follow the guidelines listed in the section above.
 As an example, let's try changing a password on an account for Facebook, the popular social media website.

 Log into the account that you wish to change the password for.
 To do this, you will usually need to provide your name, user name, email address, or (sometimes) phone number, as well as your current password.

 A good bet to find the controls for changing a password is to look for the "Settings" menu.
 In Facebook, it can be found by clicking the little arrow beside the lock icon in the top-right corner, and then clicking the Settings option in the drop-down menu that appears.